Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Soba at Edo Wonderland open-air museum

-Another sight we visited was the Yumoto Onsen spring.
-Here, the natural hot springs bubble up amid a beautiful landscape of woods and mountains.
-The snow lying around made it extra special.
-The sulfur smell (it really smells like rotten eggs) is very strong!
-Entry here is free.
+Another attraction we visited is the Yumoto Onsen springs.
+The natural hot springs bubble here in a beautiful landscape between forests and mountains.
+The lying snow made it even more special.
+However, the smell of sulfur (smells like rotten eggs) is very strong!
+Entry is free here.

-Since Yumoto Onsen spring is very rural, you might get lucky and spot wild animals such as monkeys or deer.
-On our visit we spotted a deer in the bushes!
+Since the Yumoto Onsen spring is very rural, you may be lucky enough to spot wild animals such as monkeys or deer.
+During our visit, we spotted a deer in the bushes!

 Google Maps: https://maps.app.goo.gl/t8F1qUZCv8NkYff89